Kellytom/FileNameTagging/README.md

 results in:

-`tag1- filename.txt
+`tag1- filename1.txt
-tag2- filename.txt`
+tag2- filename1.txt`

 At minimum, the helping program would give a view of the files sorted by tag.
 Then the files could be opened in their respective applications by hand.
+A more robust solution would allow the user to add tags, rename files, and open them on a click.
+A list of links could be exported in various file formats, including HTML to make a webpage.

 #### Level 5: